 What To Do If You’ve Been Charged with SNAP Trafficking

 Trafficking cases are serious.
 Because of their life long effects, you need to fight the charges brought by the USDA.
+If you don’t respond to the Charge Letter, or do so incorrectly, you will be permanently disqualified.
 We have compiled an SNAP Violation Guidebook about how the cases work and what you can expect from our representation.

 However, the first steps are often the most important steps of the entire process.
 So here’s a quick guide to see what we are going to need from you: